A calm kitchen

 Today I’m sharing the second of my pre-Christmas room declutters and this time I’ll be tackling the kitchen.
 A clutter-free kitchen means less time tidying and looking for things.
 It can look cleaner, feel calmer and give you more space for cooking.

 With Christmas fast approaching, your home is probably about to fill up with decorations, gifts, festive foods and loved ones.
-So before things get into full swing you may wish to remove any clutter to make way for the holiday joy!
+So, before things get into full swing you may wish to remove the clutter to make way for the holiday joy!

 Remove duplicates and the things you no longer use.
 I tend to let go of the things I haven’t needed in over a year.
 Removing the excess will enable you to locate things with ease.

 Collect together your unused gadgets, unwanted gifts and anything else that is gathering dust.
 These items often take up a lot of space so it’s great to let them go.
-Things can be sold or donated to charity.
-It’s always nice to make a few extra pennies before Christmas.
+Things can be sold or donated to charity and it’s always nice to make a few extra pennies before Christmas.

 Edit your cupboards, fridge and freezer by removing any out of date foods.
 You could also let go of anything you don’t eat.
 Organised food cupboards make cooking so much easier.

-So there you have it, a quick and easy purge giving you a little extra space for the holidays.
+There you have it, a quick and easy purge to give you a little extra space for the holidays.
 For more please visit my five decluttering tips for your living room.
-I hope you have a gorgeous day!

 I’m sharing my decluttering tips as part of the #SwiftHomeHacks series run by Swiftcover. #SwiftHomeHacks are affordable ideas to help you create a beautiful home, especially if you’ve just got onto the property ladder.
 To read tips from making a festive wreath to creating your own bath salts head over to #SwiftHomeHacks.